TigerSense/tf_girls_notes/README.md

  3. How to visualize intermediate and final results

- 4. Tutorial of "How to use Dataset in Tensorflow" (Tuesday night, 12-25-2018, finished the tutorial reading and dataset_tutorial.py)
+ 4. Tuesday night, 12-25-2018, Tutorial of "How to use Dataset in Tensorflow" (finished the tutorial reading and dataset_tutorial.py)

     link: https://towardsdatascience.com/how-to-use-dataset-in-tensorflow-c758ef9e4428 (In this tutorial, all the examples mix    placeholder with dataset which I think totally lost the point of using dataset.
 Demos in cs20i are more proper examples. )

     cs20i compares placeholder and dataset in https://docs.google.com/document/d/1kMGs68rIHWHifBiqlU3j_2ZkrNj9RquGTe8tJ7eR1sE/edit

- 5. Complete mnist classification using dataset rather than placeholder (mnist_fc_dataset.py)
+ 5. Wednesday, 12-26-2018, Complete mnist classification using dataset rather than placeholder (mnist_fc_dataset.py)